Top of page

 Keynote Address: “What Matters to You?
 Arts & Culture, Evidence, and a Prescription for Belonging”

-• Aly Maier Lokuta: Assistant Vice President for Arts & Well-Being, NJ Performing Arts Center
+• Aly Maier Lokuta, MA: Assistant Vice President for Arts & Well-Being, NJ Performing Arts Center

 Panel 1: Arts Rx State of the Field – From National Trends to State Impacts